This is a Classic post that is just as pertinent today as it was when first written!

 One thing I have learned working corrections is sometimes there will be a zebra in your herd of horses.
 You always need to keep your eyes open in case one comes your way.
 Also don’t always assume” it’s just detox” when a patient with a drug history is looking and feeling ill because sometimes IT’S NOT!

 Do you have a tale to share with others?
-Send your story to firstname.lastname@example.org.
+Share it in our comments section, below.
 Let’s help each other become better correctional nurses!